2 Israeli Embassy staff shot and killed outside Jewish Museum in D.C.

 Leiter said that he spoke to President Trump by phone following the shooting.

+D.C.
+Mayor Muriel Bowser said that D.C.
+Police and the FBI will be investigating.

+"The FBI's role of course as always when there is any possibility of a terrorist act, or acts motivated by hate or other bias, the FBI will be conducting those investigations," Bowser said.

-"Two Israeli Embassy staff were senselessly killed tonight near the Jewish Museum in Washington DC," Secretary of Homeland Security Kristi Noem wrote on X.
+Secretary of Homeland Security Kristi Noem wrote on X that "two Israeli Embassy staff were senselessly killed tonight near the Jewish Museum in Washington DC."

-Other employees of the Israeli Embassy who were at the event were also injured, the sources said.
-The shooting was on F Street, near the FBI's field office.

-"Two staff members of the Israeli embassy were shot this evening at close range while attending a Jewish event at the Capital Jewish Museum in Washington DC," Israeli Embassy spokesperson Tal Naim Cohen wrote on X.

-Danny Danon, Israeli ambassador to the United Nations, also wrote in a social media post that the shooting occurred "outside the event that took place at the Jewish Museum."

-Danon wrote that two other Israeli Embassy employees were wounded in the shooting, but that number has not been confirmed by authorities.

-U.S. Attorney General Pam Bondi wrote on X that she was "on the scene of the horrible shooting outside the Washington, DC Capital Jewish Museum."
+U.S. Attorney General Pam Bondi, who attended the news conference, wrote on X that she was "on the scene of the horrible shooting outside the Washington, DC Capital Jewish Museum."

 "There is no ongoing threat to public safety," the FBI Washington Field Office wrote on X.